Diamond Sunrise

 V. Knowledge is not to be hoarded.
 The foundational teachings of Diamond Sunrise are made freely available.
 No person is denied advancement due to inability to pay.
 Access to the path is determined by commitment and readiness, never by wealth.
 Restricting knowledge for the purpose of controlling others is a violation of this order.

-Enforcement: Any action, policy, teaching, or decision that contradicts these principles is automatically void, regardless of who authorized it.
+Any action, policy, teaching, or decision that contradicts these principles is automatically void, regardless of who authorized it.
 Any member may challenge an action on the grounds that it violates a Principle.
-Such challenges must be heard by the Council of Guides within 14 days.
-If the Council of Guides is the body being challenged, the matter is heard by the High Council.
+Such challenges must be heard by the Inner Council within 14 days.
+If the hearing does not occur within 14 days, the challenge automatically escalates to the next higher governance body.
+If no higher body exists, the challenged action is automatically suspended pending resolution.
+No challenge may be left unheard indefinitely.
+If the Inner Council is the body being challenged, the matter is heard by the High Council.
 If no High Council yet exists, the Founder adjudicates, except as noted below.

 ARTICLE II: THE ORDER OF ADVANCEMENT